 - 360 g all purpose flour (3 cups.
 Make sure to measure flour by spooning it into a cup measurer, then leveling off the top with a knife.
 Don’t scoop the cup measurer into the flour, you’ll pack it down and end up with too much.)

-- Measure dry ingredients into a large bowl, and stir with a whisk, or spoon, to combine.
+- Measure dry ingredients into a large bowl, and stir with a whisk to combine.

 - Add warm water and mix.
 It’ll seem like you can’t get it all to combine, but you will.
 Just keep stirring, and get the bits that are stuck to the side to stick to the dough.
 It’ll start to clump all together.
 You can use the handle of a wooden spoon if you prefer.